coreeng/core-platform-docs/content/cecg-idp/app/tenancy.md

 * functional - for stubbed functional tests
 * nft - for stubbed functional tests

-Typically all lightweight environments are created in your dev cluster and only a single namespace per application is in production.
+Typically all lightweight environments are created in the dev cluster and only a single namespace per application is in production.

 To create a lightweight environemnt, in your tenancy namespace create: